King County Correctional Facility to begin a ‘phased closing’ once COVID-19 outbreak is under control

 “The building, finished in 1986, was among the last of its kind,” wrote Department of Adult and Juvenile Detention director John Diaz in a Tuesday memo to his staff members.
 “It features a design that’s now considered obsolete.
 As many of you know, it’s expensive to operate and doesn’t serve our security, healthcare, or efficiency needs.”

-Gallagher declined to provide any more information about a potential timeline for the adult facility’s closing on Tuesday, or where the inmates inside might go, though Diaz’s memo reported the county intends to instead “support programs for prevention, diversion, rehabilitation, and harm reduction.”

-Diaz didn’t respond to requests for comment.
+Diaz didn’t respond to requests for further comment.

 Casey McNerthney, spokesperson for the King County Prosecuting Attorney’s Office, wrote in a statement Wednesday that the office wasn’t aware of specifics for the King County Jail or the CFJC and that it’s “looking forward to learning more from the Executive’s Office.”